wkoszek/me/source/blog/2016-03-21-ive-got-ipad-pro-yesterday.md

 export, it does the job.
 Pretty depressing is that for $20 you get pretty much something you'd have gotten for free on a PC.
 My biggest buyers remorse is here, I guess.
-Additionally Pages on iOS are pretty pathetic, since I can't find a way to set inverted colorscheme there.
+Additionally Pages on iOS are pretty pathetic, since I can't find a way to set inverted color scheme there.

 ## HipChat